• 10,660 Reviews

 What Size Should My Hedgehog Feeding Station Be?

-Your feeding station needs to be big enough to let the hedgehog get in, feed and get out without knocking over the food dish.
+Your feeding station needs to be big enough to let the hedgehog get in, feed, and get out without knocking over the food dish.
 We know how clumsy hedgehogs can be.
+Read more about hedgehogs in your garden.

 You don't need to worry about leaving room for a group of hogs.
 Hedgehogs are generally solitary creatures and prefer to dine alone.